Ivy-Apps/ivy-wallet/onboarding/README.md

+# Onboarding

+Ivy Wallet's onboarding flow.

-# 🚧 Module under construction...
+## 🚧 Module under construction...

 If it hardly works, it's filled with bad code and anti-patterns anyway...